NLeSC/pycoeman/README.md

 The parallel commands XML configuration file must contain a root tag `<ParCommands>`.
 Then, for each commands we have to add a XML element `<Component>` which must have as child elements the `<id>` and a `<command>` elements.
 This is the same as the sequential commands XML configuration file format.
 However, in this case each `<Component>` tag must also contain a `<output>`, which determines which files or folder are the output.
 Like in the sequential commands XML configuration file format, `<requirelist>` and `<require>` are also used to define the required data by each command.

 When running a parallel commands with pycoeman using `coeman-par-local`, `coeman-par-ssh` or `coeman-par-sge`, each command is executed in a different execution folder and possibly in a different computer.
 For each command, the required data is copied/linked from the location where the pycoeman tool is launched run is lunched to the remote execution folder, and then the command is executed.
 When the command is finished the elements indicated in `<output>` are copied back to the location where the pycoeman tool was launched.
-How the data is copied from the location where the pycoeman tool is launched to the remote execution folders (and viceversa) depends on the used hardware systems.
+How the data is copied from the location where the pycoeman tool is launched to the remote execution folders (and vice-versa) depends on the used hardware systems.

 Note that in this case, the data indicated by `<require>` and `<requirelist>` is not shared between different commands execution.
 So, in each command `<require>` and `<requirelist>` must indicate ALL the required data.
 This is different than in the sequential commands execution where the required data can be shared by other commands since they are all executed in the same execution folder.
 An example XML configuration file: